Automeris io — “Io moth”

 • Family: Saturniidae (silkmoths)

-• Prefered climate: Temperate; although they are found in a big range of microclimates, from humid (sub)tropical regions such as Florida to hot and dry regions such as Texas and Mexico – but also much further up north up to Canada and northern states such as Montana, where the climate is significantly colder and experiences very cold winters with persistent freezing.
+• Prefered climate: Temperate; although they are found in a big variety of microclimates, from humid (sub)tropical regions such as Florida to hot and dry regions such as Texas and Mexico – but also much further up north up to Canada and northern states such as Montana, where the climate is significantly colder and experiences very cold winters with persistent freezing.
+It seems adaptable and tolerant.

-• Special notes: From my experience, Automeris io from different geographical locations will have different tastes in host plants.
-This has not been confirmed scientifically, it’s just a breeders tip, but for example, one strain will love to eat Ligustrum and another strain will rather starve to death than take a bite of this plant.
-To raise them, use their local host plants.
-Every microclimate has different food plants and it seems the moths slightly adapt to this.
-Great plants to use are oak (Quercus), bird cherry (Prunus serotina).
-It’s possible to raise them on bramble (Rubus) and privet (Ligustrum) too but, not all bloodlines will eat these plants.
+• Special notes: From my experience, Automeris io from different geographical locations might have different tastes in host plants.
+This has not been confirmed scientifically, it’s just an anecdotal breeding tip from me, the author of this website.
+However, for example, one strain will love to eat Ligustrum and another strain would rather starve to death instead of taking a single take a bite from this plant.
+Yes, the species is polyphagouys, but not every bloodline seems to like every type of food plant.
+I am not sure why this is; food for thought, perhaps?
+In order to raise them, perhaps, use their local host plants, especially if you know the geographical origin of the livestock.
+Great plants to use are generally oak (Quercus), bird cherry (Prunus serotina), and willows (Salix).

 • Estimated wingspan: 45mm-85mm – males smaller than females

-The eggs of Automeris io are oval, creamy yellow with a white band that runs along the side.
+Eggs: The eggs of Automeris io are oval, creamy yellow with a white band that runs along the side.
 If the eggs are fertile, they have a visible black dot (micropyle).
 Infertile eggs have a grey/green dot.
-They are often deposited in clusters/rows, with the micropyle facing upwards.
+Note: the black dot only becomes visible a few days after being laid, and not immediately.
+The female often deposits them in clusters/rows, with the micropyle facing upwards.
 Automeris io eggs hatch in 2 to 3 weeks time.
-After hatching, the caterpillars will not eat right away; instead they wait for their brothers and sisters to hatch, and begin to travel in groups and settle on a leaf that they will start feeding on about 12 to 24 hours after hatching.
+After hatching, the caterpillars will not eat right away; instead they tend to wait for their brothers and sisters to hatch, and only once enough of their siblings have managed to gather, they start to travel in small groups and finally settle on a leaf that they will start feeding on about 12 to 36 hours after hatching.
 In captivity, the eggs are easily hatched on room temperature in a petri dish or plastic box.

 Automeris io L1 on Ligustrum ovalifolium

-The first instar of Automeris io is yellow(ish) to brown(ish).
-The second instar is more pale yellow, and the third instar grey(ish).
+The first instars of Automeris io are more or less brown.
 The first three instars can be raised in boxes, if given enough fresh food and space.
-Since this species is social, they grow much better if kept in bigger groups.
+Be geneous with space, if you can.
+Since this species is social, they grow much better if kept in bigger groups (here is your excuse to obtain more eggs!), and to me, young larvae seem more comfortable in groups of 20+ individuals.

-In instar 4 and 5, the larvae lose their social behaviours and disperse to live a solitary lifestyle.
+Instar 4 is often silvery greyish, to light green.
+Instar 5 is often green (and more rarely yellow).
+In instar 4 and 5, the larvae slowly lose their social behaviours and disperse to live a more solitary lifestyle.
 They stop living in groups and now want more space for themselves.
 Make sure not to overcrowd them!
-If a species goes from social to solitary, they suddenly require more space per caterpillar than they did when they were social (gregarious).
-Despite that, the species is still very resistant to living in high densities.
+If a species goes from social to solitary, this is your cue that they will demand more personal space per individual caterpillar compared to when they were social (gregarious).
+Despite this fact, the species is still more tolerant of being reared in high density setups compared to most other silkmoths.

-The 5th instar is green (or more rarely, only from southern populations, yellow!), with a red and white stripe that runs along their bodies.
-The caterpillars become fully grown in about 2-3 months time, potentially faster if kept hot.
+Once they hit the 5th and final instar, they become bright green (or more rarely, only from southern populations, yellow!) with a red and white stripe that runs along their bodies.
+The caterpillars become fully grown in about 2 to 3 months time (7 to 13 weeks), potentially faster if kept warmer.
+If kept cooler, they tend to be slower than the average Saturniidae species (which is not necessarily bad for them; it’s simply just slower).

-When fully grown, the larva will spin a thin papery cocoon; usually among the leaves of the food plant, or litter on the floor.
+When fully grown, the larva will spin a thin papery cocoon; usually among the leaves of the food plant or on the floor (in leaf litter).
 Before spinning cocoons, the caterpillars will wander for a long time, up to a full day, before choosing the perfect place to make a cocoon, sometimes quite far away from the host plants.
 Cocoons are often recorded in leaf litter on the forest floor, on tree bark, or between the leaves of the host plant.
+In captivity, you could provide them with shredded paper towel or even dry leaves on the floor so they can spin cocoons here.
+This is optional however.
+Most of them are happy to spin within the foliage of their food plant.
+Sometimes the cocoons are well-hidden among the leaves; make sure not to discard any old food plant without inspecting it.

 The cocoons of Automeris io do not seem to diapause in captivity if kept warm.
-I have succesfully bred this species in multiple generations through the year, even in winter – despite livestock coming from places like Canada, where they only have one generation per year in the wild.
-While they undeniably use other cues to overwinter such as day length and light intensity, it seems that no matter what, diapause is broken if they are kept warm continuously – unlike other silkmoths from North America that often need to experience a cold winter in order to break diapause (obligate diapause).
+I have succesfully bred this species for multiple generations through the year, even in winter – despite livestock coming from places like Canada, where they only have one generation per year in the wild.
+While they might undeniably use other cues to start hibernation such as day length and light intensity, it seems that no matter what, diapause can be broken if they are kept warm continuously – unlike other silkmoths from North America that often need to experience a cold winter in order to break diapause (obligate diapause).
 The diapause of Automeris io appears to be mainly facultative.

 Automeris io male